East Anglian T&F League

 Scans of handwritten sheets, or Pdf files, are not acceptable because the data cannot then be copied and pasted into the scoresheet.

-There is now a separate declaration sheet for your non-scorers in order to make life easier for match scorers and that also bree-mailed to the host club so that they can enter them into the database.
+There is now a separate declaration sheet for your non-scorers in order to make life easier for match scorers and that also can be e-mailed to the host club so that they can enter them into the database.

 How does the East Anglian T&F league work?